|Nutrition Facts (per serving)|

 1 cup fresh mint leaves

 1/4 cup extra-virgin olive oil

 Make sure to wash and dry the parsley and mint leaves well.
 Add them to a blender or food processor.
 Add the garlic cloves, lemon juice, feta cheese, and if you are adding them, the almonds.
 Start processing (use the pulse feature if available) and drizzle in the olive oil through the top access point as it is blending.

 Once it is completely combined and finely minced, add salt and pepper to taste.
 Allow the pesto to sit for at least 10 minutes before serving.
 This allows the flavors to blend.

 - You can also freeze the pesto in ice cube trays or plastic bags.
 Just defrost before you are ready to serve.
 If you are freezing them in an ice cube tray, transfer them to an airtight plastic bag right after they have frozen.
-They stay fresh in the freezer for months!
+They stay fresh in the freezer for months.

-- This recipe is also a delicious herb blend to add to ground beef for some delicious greek meatballs, especially if you have some left over and you're not sure how to serve it.
+- This recipe is also a delicious herb blend to add to ground beef for some delicious Greek meatballs, especially if you have some left over and you're not sure how to serve it.
 Just add 1/2 cup of breadcrumbs, an egg, and 2 tablespoons of the pesto to a pound of ground beef.
 Roll the mixture up into meatballs and bake them at 350 F for 20 minutes.

 - You can also serve it slathered on freshly roasted potatoes.
 It also makes for a super unique and different pasta sauce.
-Add feta, grilled chicken, and tomatoes to the pasta too for a complete meal!
+Add feta, grilled chicken, and tomatoes to the pasta too for a complete meal.